Maroonage in Haiti: The Haitian Perspective._ Prospere Charles, Ph.D.

 Maroonage is a way of life that is as mysterious and misunderstood in today's society as it was in the 1500's.
-In Ayiti, contrary to popular belief, historical evidence suggest that Maroonage did not initially start with Black Africans, although the enslaved people from Africa ultimately perfected it.
+In Ayiti, contrary to popular belief, historical evidence suggests that Maroonage did not initially start with Black Africans, although the enslaved people from Africa ultimately perfected it.
 Bartolome de Las Casas, a Spanish Priest who saw first-hand and wrote extensively about the indigenous people in the Caribbean, reported that the natives, called the Tainos for some or the Arawaks for others when faced with forced labors, cruel and inhuman treatments from the settlers, would have started timidly the maroonage movement.
 In the Short Account of The Destruction of the Indies, Las Casas wrote:

 "It was upon these gentle lambs, imbued by the Creator with all the qualities we have mentioned, that from the very first day they clapped eyes on them the Spanish fell like ravening wolves upon the fold, or like tigers and savage lions who have not eaten meat for days.
 The pattern established at the outset has remained unchanged to this day, and the Spaniards still do nothing save tear the natives to shreds, murder them and inflict upon them untold misery, suffering and distress, tormenting, harrying and persecuting them mercilessly…"